 In August 2010, the FASB issued Accounting Standards Update ("ASU") 2010-24, Health Care Entities (Topic 954): Presentation of Insurance Claims and Related Insurance Recoveries which clarifies for medical malpractice claims or similar contingent liabilities, a health care entity should not net insurance recoveries against a related claim liability.
 The amendments in the this ASU are effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2010.
-We do not expect the adoption of this ASU to have a material impact on our consolidated financial statements.
+The adoption of this ASU did not have a material impact on our consolidated financial statements.